 Take the short quiz below to get 5 your financial wellness score with 5 smart money moves based on your answers.

 Getting out of debt doesn’t occur overnight.
 It may take several years to achieve, and that’s okay.
 Follow the 5 tips below to get out of debt and begin saving mre.
 As long as you take it one step at a time and maintain discipline, you will get out of debt and on your path to financial freedom.

 1. Get a plan for your student loans

 If you still have student loans, and don’t have a plan for paying them off or qualifying for forgiveness, this should be your #1 priority.
 This is especially important for healthcare professionals due to the high debt load most face.
-Healthcare professionals tend to also have high potential for loan forgiveness due to many working for non-profit health organizations (such as Mayo Clinic).
+Healthcare professionals tend to also have high potential for loan forgiveness due to many working for non-profit health organizations.
 Decisions you make early on regarding your student loans can have a major impact on your long-term financial success.

 Notice this step doesn’t say “pay off all your student loans”.
 In fact, simply paying down your student loans on a standard 10-year repayment plan could be a six-figure mistake.
 If you’re working at an eligible non-profit organization, or may in the future, and have a high student loan balance, you should seriously consider pursuing an eligible forgiveness program such as Public Service Loan Forgiveness (PSLF).
 Due to the long planning horizon and stringent rules, qualifying for this requires planning well in advance.

 You should create a plan for your student loan debt as soon as you graduate (or as soon as possible if you already graduated and haven’t already addressed this).
 Even if you’re not eligible for loan forgiveness, you may still be able to save large amounts of money in interest charges by refinancing your student loans or paying them off early.